Last updated on May 14th, 2023 at 10:52 pm

 Joseph’s amazing grace towards his brothers who sold him into a life of slavery illustrates his personal growth and being in harmony with his brothers, despite their betrayal.

-The Law was a means for human beings to be in harmony with God and to grow personally and in its relationship to Him.
-(Due to mankind’s sinfulness, the Law could not be kept and, hence, our need for Jesus, but that doesn’t negate that harmony with God was one of the Law’s intents).
+The Law was a means for human beings to be in harmony with God and to grow personally and in their relationship with Him.
+(Due to mankind’s sinfulness, the Law could not be kept and, hence, our need for Jesus Christ, but that doesn’t negate that harmony with God was one of the Law’s intents).
 Jesus Christ was the solution for this problem and the Holy Spirit is the promise of Jesus in our lives.
 The Holy Spirit is critical for our understanding of spiritual applications, understanding numbers like the number 3, God’s word, eternal life and prophetic meanings.

 God’s annual feast days of worship are: the Spring festivals (Passover and Days of Unleavened Bread); the summer festival (Pentecost); and the Fall festivals (Feast of Trumpets, Atonement and Feast of Tabernacles).
 It takes all three feasts to perfect a man with the fullness of the Spirit.
 Each feast is an aspect of salvation for man’s threefold nature: spirit, soul, and body (1 Thess.
 5:23).

 The three primary sections of God’s tabernacle/temple are the outer court, the Holy Place, and the Most Holy Place.
-One way this could be viewed is three levels of holiness in which God dwells among His people (tabernacle), each more intimate than the other, and each requiring personal growth to be in harmony with God.
+One way this could be viewed is three levels of holiness in which God dwells among His people (God’s people or tabernacle), each more intimate than the other, and each requiring personal growth to be in harmony with God.